ibm-cloud-docs/citrix-netscaler-vpx/hsm-install-hsm.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Install the IBM Hardware Security Monitor (HSM) Client Software
+# Install the IBM Hardware Security Module (HSM) Client Software

 In this step, Citrix VPX will be installed with the software and utilities required to interact with the HSM.